Making a Cardboard Train: 24 DIYs

 A few cardboard boxes painted in red and blue with a mass of steam coming out of its rear makes for an interesting centerpiece for a kiddo’s birthday.
 You can make the train longer by adding a caboose at the end.

-Let little ones rock Halloween with this lovely train engine and car costume.
+Let little ones rock Halloween with this lovely train engine costume.

 The linked post provides you with a template that you need to print, color, fold and tape to cardboard boxes as instructed or tape around a toilet paper roll.

-An oatmeal canister or any cardboard box of the appropriate size can be used to make this delightful Thomas the train.
+An oatmeal canister or any cardboard box of the appropriate size can be used to make this delightful train.

 Harry Potter fans are going to go crazy about this iconic train that transfers aspiring students to their favorite school of wizardry and witchcraft as represented in the movie series.